Getting Ready For Our First Goats: What We're Buying

 Nutrition and Feeding Equipment

-Baking Soda: Ensure you have baking soda available to your goats at all times for self-serve if they need if for an upset stomach or to balance their rumen.
+Baking Soda: Ensure you have baking soda available to your goats when they need it for self-serve, to soothe an upset stomach, or to balance their rumen.

-Orchard Grass Hay: Recommend for wethers and bucks.
+Orchard Grass Hay: I recommend it for kids, wethers, and bucks.
 I mix 20% into my alfalfa for my does.

-Goat Feed: Invest in high-quality feed that is specifically formulated for goats.
+Barley or Goat Feed: We use whole raw barley that has been sprouted in mason jars for 2-3 days as our feed for milking does.
+Invest in high-quality feed that is specifically formulated for goats.
 (Only for pregnant and lactating goats, I will not feed my goats "feed" any other time).

-Feed Storage Bins: Keep your hay and feed dry and protected from pests.
+Feed Storage Bins: Keep your feed dry and protected from pests.

 Goat Hoof Tools and Trimmers: Regular hoof care is essential to prevent foot ailments.